Code-Institute-Submissions/Sndrahel-Hangman_SepResub/README.md

 ---
 - The main issues were the line lengt and the presence of whitespace. - Fixed!
 - The other main issue I had was to complete the function that discount the blank space between multiple words. - Fixed!
 - One remaining issue is the line length on line 73.
-The line are over 79 characters. - Not fixed.
+The line are over 79 characters. - Fixed!

 ---